-On New Years of 1924, Mabel and some of her friends - actress Edna Purviance (Charlie Chaplin's leading lady for eight years) and millionaire Courtland Dines - were out drinking and partying.
-Mabel's chauffeur was told to take her home if she got too drunk but she refused to go home.
-After Dines insulted her, Mabel's chauffeur (who turned out to be a former convict under a new alias) ended up shooting him dead with Mabel's own gun.
-The charges were ultimately dropped however the scandal ruined Mabel's career.
-No longer was she seen as the bright and innocent comedienne she was a few years prior.
+On New Years Day 1924, Normand and some of her friends — actress Edna Purviance (Charlie Chaplin's leading lady for eight years) and millionaire Courtland Dines — were out drinking and partying.
+Normand's chauffeur was told to take her home if she got too drunk, but she refused to do so.
+After Dines insulted her, Normand's chauffeur (who turned out to be a former convict under a new alias) ended up shooting him dead with Normand's gun.
+While the charges were ultimately dropped, the scandal ruined her career; she was no longer seen as the bright and innocent comedienne of a few years prior.

-If the previous troubles weren't bad enough, after staying in a hospital for an appendectomy Mabel was sued by another patient who said she committed adultery with her husband.
-The charges were unfounded, however they continued to sully Mabel Normand's already terrible reputation.
-Mabel kicked back this time and sued her accuser for $500K in libel.
-She ended up losing the suit.
+If the previous troubles weren't bad enough, after staying in a hospital for an appendectomy, Normand was sued by another patient who said she had committed adultery with her husband.
+The charges were unfounded, but they further sullied Normand's already terrible reputation.
+She slapped her accuser with a $500K libel suit, which she ended up losing.

-In 1925 Mabel Normand went back to her home state and starred in the Broadway musical The Little Mouse.
+In 1925, Normand went back to her home state and starred in the Broadway musical The Little Mouse.
 After the play bombed she returned to Hollywood the following year.
-Despite a new contract, Mabel's career never did recover from her scandalous past.
+Despite a new contract, Normand's career never recovered from her scandalous past.

-In 1927, Mabel's health took a turn for the worse when she contracted pneumonia and was afterwards diagnosed with tuberculosis.
-She spent her final year of life in a Los Angeles sanitarium.
-Mabel Normand died at age 38 of tuberculosis.
+In 1927, Normand's health took a turn for the worse when she contracted pneumonia and was afterwards diagnosed with tuberculosis.
+She spent her final year in a Los Angeles sanitarium, dying at age 38 of the disease.

 - Mabel's Blunder